 One hundred million people in the US suffer from chronic pain and an estimated 20% take disability work leave as a result.
 Because pain perception is often connected with an individual’s state of mind, the regular integration of meditation into a treatment plan can reduce pain intensity and improve coping mechanisms.
 Further, meditation can also be used to help manage symptoms of chronic conditions like high blood pressure and heart disease.

 - Fight addictions

 It’s no secret that opioid abuse is a growing epidemic in the US, costing employers approximately $12 billion annually, with roughly 10-12% of American workers under the influence of drugs at work.
 Meditation can help break dependencies, increase self-control and heighten awareness of triggers for addictive behavior – from drugs to alcohol to binge eating and more.

 The National Sleep Foundation recommends adults under 65 years old get between seven to nine hours of sleep per night, yet 30% of adult employees report fewer than six hours of sleep nightly.
 Poor sleep habits have been tied to stress and work productivity.
 In a recent employer sleep study we conducted among 600,000 employees, those who reported “almost always” feeling tired during the day averaged 2.7 times more days absent and 4.4 times more productivity loss than employees who reported “almost never” feeling tired.
 Clinical studies have shown that meditation can help alleviate insomnia and improve sleep.

-To learn more about how you can integrate guided meditation into your population health strategy, check out Provata VR from StayWell.
+Check out StayWell VR to learn more about how you can integrate guided meditation into your population health strategy.